on2itsecurity/meetup-how-to-get-2023-organised/Lab 07 - Tags and Search.md

 ### What's a tag?

 A tag is a powerful concept.
 It's a way to label notes or items.
-The importance and use of tagging is rappidly expanding in many tools, systems and networks.
+The importance and use of tagging is rapidly expanding in many tools, systems and networks.
 The idea of a tag is that it's like a sticker.
 You create it and you keep sticking it on anything you feel that should be labeled with your sticker.

-The tags become a field you can search for: Al files tagged with `#tag`.
+The tags become a field you can search for: All files tagged with `#tag`.
 As tags have autocomplete, it's really easy and fast to stick to a convention, a strict naming system.
 Many people see tags as a natural successor to folders (in mail, in file-systems, everywhere).
 You can only put a file in one folder.

 What if a file or email is about two diffent topics?